oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

 might not overlap with the anchor, so it's not clear to me how the top layer would handle overflow.

-What _does_ work is anchoring the dialog or popover itself on an element in the bottom layer.
+What _does_ work is anchoring the dialog or popover itself to an element in the bottom layer.

 {{ embed.codepen(